Video: August 2026 Economic and Market Outlook

 Do you or your financial professionals have legal or disciplinary history?

-Yes, Certain financial professionals of Cerity Partners have disclosable events.
-To view these events, you can use the simple and free tools available at Investor.gov/CRS to research our firm and our financial professionals.
+Yes, certain financial professionals of Cerity Partners have disclosable events.
+To view these events, you can use the simple and free tools available at https://www.investor.gov/crs to research our firm and our financial professionals.
 This site also provides educational materials about investment advisers and investing.
-You should also review your financial professional’s ADV Part 2B, provided to you for important details and disclosures about your financial professional.
+You should also review your financial professional’s ADV Part 2B, or important details and disclosures about your financial professional.
+You could also consider asking us questions like the following.

 Please visit ceritypartners.com or call (212) 850-4260 for more information about our services or to obtain a copy of this Form CRS.